feedboards/Feedboards.Json.Sqlify/README.md

 - Handles both single files and directories of JSON files
 - Configurable maximum depth for nested structures (including unlimited depth)
 - Automatic type detection and mapping to database-specific data types
+  - All date-related fields are mapped to String type for maximum compatibility
   - Support for ClickHouse Nested type structures
 - Comprehensive error handling system with detailed error codes
+- Separate validation for SQL and JSON nesting depths
 - Planned support for multiple databases:
   - ClickHouse (current)
   - MSSQL (planned)